OSLabTools/nicetoolbox/docs/tutorials/tutorial6_elan_connector.md

 ## 1. What is ELAN?

 [ELAN](https://archive.mpi.nl/tla/elan) (EUDICO Linguistic Annotator) is a free annotation tool developed at the Max Planck Institute for Psycholinguistics.
 It is widely used in linguistics, psychology, and behavioral research for frame-accurate annotation of audio and video recordings.
-Download it for Linux, macOS, or Windows at [https://archive.mpi.nl/tla/elan/download](https://archive.mpi.nl/tla/elan/download) — no license required.
+Download it for Linux, macOS, or Windows at [https://archive.mpi.nl/tla/elan/download](https://archive.mpi.nl/tla/elan/download).

 ELAN organizes annotations into **tiers** — named tracks that run along a shared video timeline.
 Each tier holds a sequence of **intervals**, where each interval has a start time, an end time, and a text label.
 Multiple tiers run in parallel, so each subject and behavior gets its own track.